Skip to content

 Prevent

 The first and most effective step for companies to reduce their carbon footprint is to prevent emissions from the outset.
-By prioritising a manufacturing strategy that favors products resulting in lower emissions when used by the end user, companies can make significant strides towards their emission reduction goals.
+By prioritising a manufacturing strategy that favours products resulting in lower emissions when used by the end user, companies can make significant strides towards their emission reduction goals.
 For instance, companies in the automotive industry can accelerate progress towards their decarbonisation goals by shifting their focus to electric vehicles, while phasing out internal combustion engines.
+Australia is all set to introduce a new electric vehicle strategy, comprising a fuel efficiency standard that will outline how much carbon dioxide a car can emit while running.

 Reduce

-This step involves enterprises reducing their absolute emissions footprint within their operations and in their extended supply chain.
+Another component of a mitigation hierarchy involves enterprises reducing their absolute emissions footprint within their operations and in their extended supply chain.
 The focus should be on the most significant emissions sources, which vary depending on industry and geography.
 This requires identifying potential emission reduction opportunities on a scope-by-scope and item-by-item basis before developing a reduction strategy that aligns with set target timeframes.
-Energy efficiency measures, including decarbonising cooling or heating systems, switching to renewable energy sources or low-carbon electricity, and engaging supply chain stakeholders like suppliers and customers, is imperative to achieve this.
+Energy efficiency measures, including decarbonising cooling or heating systems, switching to renewable energy sources or low-carbon electricity, and engaging supply chain stakeholders like suppliers and customers, are imperative to achieve this.
 This can also be achieved by companies focussing on optimising logistics and transportation to reduce travel-related emissions.
+Australia has implemented the Emissions Reduction Fund, which is a voluntary scheme that incentivises organisations to adopt new practices and technologies to reduce their emissions or store carbon.
+Participating organisations can earn 1 Australian carbon credit unit (ACCU) for each 1tCO2e stored or avoided by a project.

 Substitute

-The next step in the carbon mitigation hierarchy is to "substitute" emissions by replacing energy purchased with renewable energy or using on-site renewable energy sources.
+The next step in the carbon mitigation hierarchy in Australia is to "substitute" emissions by replacing energy purchased with renewable energy or using on-site renewable energy sources.
 Companies can start by conducting an energy audit to understand their energy consumption patterns and identify opportunities for improvement.
 This can include switching to renewable energy sources, such as solar or wind power, for their electricity needs or investing in on-site renewable energy sources, such as solar panels or geothermal systems.
+In 2022, 32% of Australia's total electricity generation was from renewable energy sources, including solar (14%), wind (11%) and hydro (6%).

 Neutralise or Remove